-The Pasos is the big floats hold up by the Costaleros which is members of the churches brotherhoods there are from 20 to 40 Costaleros per float and they practice all year round, even in the extreme heat of August.
-They go under the floats, which can weigh up to a ton and march for hours bearing them.
-Besides, The Pasos followed by musicians and their actions directed by the Capataz using a language of knocks to guide the conduct of the Nazarenes.
-In addition, the statues have over 300 years old they leave their churches going through the nearest streets to the cathedral than return to home.
+The Pasos are the large floats held up by the Costaleros, who are members of the church’s brotherhoods.
+There are from 20 to 40 Costaleros per float, and they practice all year round, even in the extreme heat of August.
+They go under the floats, which can weigh up to a ton, and march for hours bearing them.
+Besides, The Pasos followed by musicians, and their actions directed by the Capataz using a language of knocks to guide the conduct of the Nazarenes.
+In addition, they leave their churches to go through the nearest streets to the cathedral and then return home.

 via – pinterest

 The procession includes other participants called Nazarenes dressed in a wide tunic with pointed hats named Capirotes.
-This dress born of a wishto repent transgression without showing identity, as head covering leaves only the eyes on display.
+This dress is born of a wish to repent transgression without showing identity, as the head covering leaves only the eyes on display.

-Furthermore, The Nazarenes organized into subgroups and guided by a captain that organizes them and guarantee orders and discipline.
-Also, there are more than 3000 Nazarenes participated in the processions and distribute sweets for children.
+Furthermore, The Nazarenes are organized into subgroups and guided by a captain to guarantee orders and discipline.
+Also, the festival has 3000 Nazarenes participating in the processions and distributing sweets for children.

 La Mantilla is a traditional Spanish lace or silk veil dressed over the head and shoulders of women.
-In other words, La Mantilla is a popular dress worn by women in Spain during different events as the Holy week, the weddings and bullfights.
+In other words, La Mantilla is a popular dress worn by women in Spain during events such as the Holy week, weddings, and bullfights.

 via – wikiwand

-There are 2 types of La Mantilla women worn the black one when they have an audience with the pope.
-And the second is white Mantilla addressed to the church wedding.
+There are two types of La Mantilla; the first is women who wear black when they have an audience with the pope.
+The second is a white Mantilla addressed to the church wedding.

-La Saeta is a traditional religious song, also it highlights the performance of the holly week in Seville during the processions.
+La Saeta is a traditional religious song that also highlights the performance of the holly week in Seville during the processions.
 To chant la Saeta song must include the presence of the Paso as the hall crowd stands in complete silence.

 via – practicaespanol

-The most notable night of Semana Santa tradition is Holy Thursday guiding into Good Friday.
-Also, Madrugá is one of the most important processions during this night is the Macarena, which is the biggest and longest one of the celebration.
+The most important night of the Semana Santa tradition is Holy Thursday, guiding into Good Friday.
+Also, the Macarena is one of the most significant processions and the biggest and most-watched of the celebrations.

 via – roomsevilla

-All brotherhoods walk behind a long-established path, from their churches to the Cathedral and back on their assigned day. but all run through the Official Path, which goes from La Campana Square down Sierpes Street into the San Francisco Square and onto Constitución Avenue.
+All brotherhoods walk behind a long-established path from their churches to the Cathedral and back on their assigned day.
+All run through the Official Path goes from La Campana Square down Sierpes Street into San Francisco Square and onto Constitución Avenue.
 These streets are organized with chairs called palcos for those who rent and pay for them, and locals often rent out their balconies.
-The city also circulates official routes of each brotherhood and giving the approximate times of their arrival at each stop.
+The city council circulates the official routes of each brotherhood and gives the approximate times of their arrival at each stop.

 via – sevilla.abc

-During Semana Santa there are some delicious traditional food you need to taste like Chocolate Easter eggs and fried Torrijas is a traditional sweet Santa of bread soaked in milk and eggs and served with sugar or honey.
+During the festival, remember to taste some delicious traditional food like Chocolate Easter eggs and fried Torrija, which is a traditional sweet Santa of bread soaked in milk and eggs and served with sugar or honey.

-Semana Santa is an impressive experience to witness at least once in life whether you are religious or not.
-This celebration gathered between religion, emotions, traditions and celebrations all in one spectacular week in Seville.
+Semana Santa is an impressive experience to witness at least once in life.
+Whether you are religious or not, this celebration gathered religion, emotions, traditions, and parties all in one spectacular week in Seville.